fireblade-engine/ecs/README.md

 ### Installing

-Fireblade ECS is available for all platforms that support [Swift 4](https://swift.org/) and the [Swift Package Manager (SPM)](https://github.com/apple/swift-package-manager).
+Fireblade ECS is available for all platforms that support [Swift 4.2](https://swift.org/) and higher and the [Swift Package Manager (SPM)](https://github.com/apple/swift-package-manager).

 Extend the following lines in your `Package.swift` file or use it to create a new project.